Reference

 Why it matters: The mechanism that enables human-in-the-loop systems, agents only escalate when confidence drops below acceptable thresholds.

-Read full definition →Customer Acquisition Cost (CAC)
+Read the full definition →

-RevOps & GTMThe fully loaded cost to win one new customer, including every sales and marketing dollar, not just ad spend.
+The fully loaded cost to win one new customer, including every sales and marketing dollar, not just ad spend.

 CAC equals total sales and marketing costs divided by new customers acquired in the same period.
 The honest version includes salaries, tooling, agency fees, and overhead, not only paid media.
 Formula: CAC = Total Sales and Marketing Costs / New Customers Acquired.
 On its own it says nothing about whether growth is healthy.
 It only becomes meaningful next to LTV and payback period.